Pyridoxamine-phosphate transaminase

-Thus, the two substrates of this enzyme are pyridoxamine 5'-phosphate and 2-oxoglutarate, whereas its two products are pyridoxal 5'-phosphate and D-glutamate.
+The two substrates of this enzyme characterised from Clostridium kainantoi are pyridoxamine phosphate and α-ketoglutaric acid.
+Its products are pyridoxal phosphate and D-glutamic acid.
+This is the final step in the biosynthesis of the cofactor, pyridoxal phosphate, in this bacterium.

 This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
 The systematic name of this enzyme class is pyridoxamine-5'-phosphate:2-oxoglutarate aminotransferase (D-glutamate-forming).
 Other names in common use include pyridoxamine phosphate aminotransferase, pyridoxamine 5'-phosphate-alpha-ketoglutarate transaminase, and pyridoxamine 5'-phosphate transaminase.
-This enzyme participates in vitamin B_{6} metabolism.